• Level of education

 Description

-This course is an introduction to the quantum theory of relativistic fields and its applications in particle physics.
-Using the example of a scalar field, the formalisms of canonical quantization and path integral quantization will be developed before introducing perturbation theory and some notions of renormalization.
-We will discuss the quantization of spin 1/2 and spin 1 fields and end with a discussion of quantum electrodynamics.
+This course is an introduction to relativistic quantum field theory and its applications in particle physics.
+Using the example of a scalar field, we will develop the formalisms of canonical quantization and path integral quantization before introducing perturbation theory and some notions of renormalization.
+We will discuss the quantization of spin 1/2 and spin 1 fields, concluding with a discussion of quantum electrodynamics.

 Read more